GB News Finally Available in Parliament

 MPs led by Paul Bristow have secured victory after parliamentary authorities finally enabled their televisions to receive GB News – two weeks after it launched.
 In his letter to the House Authorities last week, Bristow explained it was “somewhat disappointing that no provision has yet been made for this important entrant to UK News broadcasting”.
 While Al Jazeera and Russia Today were…

-Bristow’s finally confirmed the good news
+Bristow’s finally confirmed the good news:

 Success! @GBNEWS is now available on the annunciators for MPs and staff, channel 211. pic.twitter.com/kRaZiyYbqP— Paul Bristow MP #stayalert (@paulbristow79) June 29, 2021

-Note: UPDATE: While GB News is now available in Parliament, it’s currently labelled as “China CTV” which is currently scheduled as showing adult nightly bundle